Skip to content

 Before starting or updating the Versio.io Managed instance for the first time, you must log in to the Versio.io Docker image registry once.

-Command: Download Versio.io docker images
+Command: Login to the Versio.io docker registry

 bash update.sh